 All total widths specified for commercial otter trawls, including try nets, are measured along the uninterrupted corkline from leading tip of door to leading tip of door, including any and all add-on devices or attachments to the corkline.
 All beam trawl widths are measured along the beam in its fully extended position.
-(See page 32.)
+(See Page 36 for details.)